zlpmichelle/BigCompression/README.md

-# hadoophbaselzma
+# BigCompression
-lzma compression algorithm implementation for hadoop and hbase
+Compression algorithms(like LZMA, ORC compression) implementation for hadoop and hbase big data application.